zjregee/ovfs/README.md

 > Notes: For more examples or some useful Ubuntu unattended autoinstall scripts, see the scripts [here](./scripts/).

-## Periodic Reports During GSoC 2024 And Acknowledgements
+## Periodic Reports During GSoC 2024 and Acknowledgements

 The following are reports from the implementation phase, all synchronized in the [OpenDAL dev mailing list](https://lists.apache.org/list.html?dev@opendal.apache.org).
 - [05.12-05.19](./docs/reports/05.12-05.19.md)